Dushyant-garg/python-main/README.md

    - UIImplementationAgent for templates, styles, and Angular Material UI
    - StateManagementAgent for NgRx state management and reactive patterns
    - FrontendCoordinatorAgent for Angular project structure and configuration
+5. **IntegrationCoordinator**: Full-stack integration system featuring:
+   - APIIntegrationAgent for Angular-FastAPI API communication
+   - AuthIntegrationAgent for JWT authentication flow coordination
+   - DeploymentCoordinatorAgent for Docker and deployment configurations
+   - IntegrationCoordinatorAgent for overall system orchestration
-5. **FastAPI Backend**: RESTful API with latest FastAPI 0.116.1 for document upload and analysis
+6. **FastAPI Backend**: RESTful API with latest FastAPI 0.116.1 for document upload and analysis

 ### Key Technologies:
 - **AutoGen 0.10.0**: Latest multi-agent conversation framework